Professor Cassandra Phoenix

 |Fellow of the Wolfson Research Institute for Health and Wellbeing|

-Cassandra’s research is supported by a range of funders, including the ESRC, Wellcome Trust, World Health Organization, NIHR, Leverhulme Trust, The Nuffield Foundation, Ménière’s Society, HelpAge, and Thomas Pocklington Trust.
-She is a member of the British Society of Gerontology Executive Committee and serves on the Editorial Boards for: Qualitative Research in Sport, Exercise and Health; Scandinavian Journal of Medicine and Science in Sport; Journal of Ageing Studies; and Methods in Psychology.
+I serve on the Editorial Boards for: Qualitative Research in Sport, Exercise and Health; Scandinavian Journal of Medicine and Science in Sport; Journal of Aging Studies; and Methods in Psychology.

 - Ageing and Active Mobilities